BIO

 2023 Moving Food: Food Culture on the Timeline, curated by Noga Eliash-Zalmanovich, Museum of Philistine Culture, Ashdod, Israel

-2023 Conscious Form, Charles Burnand Gallery, UK
+2023 Conscious Form, Charles Burnand Gallery, London, UK

 2023 Collect art fair, Somerset House, Charles Burnand Gallery, London, UK